EventStore/EventStore/docs/operations/database-backup.md

 ### Backing up

 1. Make a list of the difference between files in the backup location and the source location.
-2. Mark for removal any chunks (`*.chk`) or index  files in backup that are not also in source.
+2. List for removal any chunks (`chunk-X.Y`) or index files in backup that are not also in source, (These will be scavenged chunks, or merged indexes.)
-3. Copy the `indexmap` to backup.
+3. Copy the `indexmap` file to backup.
 4. Copy all non-writer checkpoints (`chaser.chk`, `epoch.chk`, `proposal.chk`, `truncate.chk`).
 5. Copy the writer checkpoint (`writer.chk`).
-6. Mark for copy all chunks (`chck-X.Y`) & index files in source.
+6. List for copy all chunks (`chunk-X.Y`) & index files in source.
 7. Copy all marked for copy files in source, skipping matching file names in the backup.
 8. Delete all marked for removal files in the backup directory.

-if any files marked for removal (step 2) or copy (step 6) is changed during the backup, the backup may be stopped and restarted.
-In this case only newly changed files will be backuped.
+if any files listed for removal (step 2) or copy (step 6) are changed during the backup, the backup may be stopped and restarted.
+In this case only newly changed files will be saved.

 ### Restoring a database